hexbus/ppebcr-docs/README.md

 > **IMPORTANT — READ BEFORE USING OR BUILDING:**

-- ⚠️ **Never power the PPEB-cr through USB while it is connected to your TI-99/4A.**
+- ⚠️ **Never power the PPEB through USB while it is connected to your TI-99/4A.**
   The device draws power directly from the TI sideport.
 USB power while inserted can cause hardware damage.

-- ⚠️ **Always power down the TI-99/4A before inserting or removing the PPEB-cr.**
+- ⚠️ **Always power down the TI-99/4A before inserting or removing the PPEB.**
   Repeated insertion/removal while powered on can damage TI-99 side port buffer chips.

 - ⚠️ **The QI (Quality Improved) model of the TI-99/4A is not supported without hardware modifications.**